STEVEN WATSON

 Limited capacity

-This event brings back the voices of people who once lived in this building.
-It also marks the launch of a newly-released video interview with John Giorno, conducted by Steven Watson in 2001 for his interview series Artifacts.
-Excerpts from this interview, a second interview with John from 2008, and Artifacts' interview with the artist-filmmaker Wynn Chamberlain are publicly screened for the first time.
+This event marks the new release of a video interview with John Giorno, conducted in 2001 by Steven Watson for his interview series Artifacts.
+Excerpts from that interview, from another Artifacts interview with the artist-filmmaker Wynn Chamberlain, and excerpts from a 2008 interview with Giorno, are publicly screened for the first time.

 Then comes a live taping of a future Artifacts video—Steven interviews Ira Silverberg.
 Ira was a close friend of Burroughs’, was Giorno’s literary agent, and even spent several months living in the Bunker himself.